Bushra-Hani/Code-Editor/README.md

 ## Introduction

 Welcome to the Code Editor project!
-This is a basic code editor that allows users to write and edit code snippets.
+This is a basic code editor that allows users to write and see out of HTML, CSS, JS.

 ## Features